Search for Science Fair Projects

 Sedimentary rocks

 Sedimentary rocks are made from pieces of rocks or once-living things that pile up on the Earth's surface.
 Because of this, sedimentary rocks usually have layers, and some famous formations in the desert are made of sedimentary rocks.
-There are three main kinds of sedimentary rocks:

 • Clastic sedimentary rocks are formed from pieces of rocks that are cemented together.
 Some clastic sedimentary rock examples are sandstone, shale, siltstone and breccia.